SankethBK/diaryvault/README.md

 python translate_all.py            # Generate all missing translations
 ```

+The script discovers all `intl_<code>.arb` files in `lib/l10n` automatically, so new languages are picked up as soon as the file is added.
 For detailed instructions, see [`python/README.md`](python/README.md).

 ### Features Planned for Future Releases

-- Add OneDrive and Nextcloud as cloud backup sources.
+- Add OneDrive as a cloud backup source.
-- Add support for embedding audio files in the rich text editor.
-- Implement a simple to-do list within the rich text editor.
 - Organize notes using smart folders.
 - Add support for stickers within the editor.